Flyga-M/PositionEventsExample/README.md

 > Make sure that the references of the PositionEvents Package and the Position Events Module have **Copy Local** set
 > to **False** in the properties of the reference.
 You don't need to ship them with your module, since they will
 > already be present, because of your modules dependence on the Position Events Module.
-## Retrieving a reference to the Position Events Module instance
+## Retrieving a reference to the Position Events Context
+To be able to use the functionality of the Position Events Module, you need to retrieve it's `Context`.
+With this `PositionEventsContext` you can call it's methods to add and remove your areas.

+> [!IMPORTANT]
+> To make sure the context can be loaded, you have to wait for the Position Events
+> Module to fully load, before retrieving it's context.
+>
+> In this is example this is solved by listening to the `ModuleManager.ModuleEnabled`
+> and `Module.ModuleLoaded` events.
 ### LoadAsync
 If the Position Events Module was enabled before your module is loaded, you can directly assign and use the Position Events Context (via OnPositionEventsEnabled).